-- Ecommerce SEO: A Simple (But Complete) Guide for 2018 – how to use SEO to grow your store’s organic traffic from Google.
+- Ecommerce SEO: A Simple (But Complete) Guide – how to use SEO to grow your store’s organic traffic from Google.

 - Ecommerce Facebook Ads: $1,000,000 Ad Spend, 4X ROI – you don’t have to spend $1 million to benefit from this guide!